 A young man in his late twenties decided to become a writer.

-At the beginning of his craft, he sought out all the writing advice he could find.
-He attended writing workshops, went to many parties of a literary nature, drove far into the woods seeking the solace of writing retreats, and read countless books on writing by countless other writers.
+At the beginning of the pursuit of his craft, he sought out all the writing advice he could find.
+He attended writing workshops, went to many parties of a literary nature, drove far into the woods seeking the wisdom of writing retreats, and read countless books on writing by countless other writers.

 After several years, he began to despair.
 He seemed to have found the correct knowledge, and a few seemingly valuable contacts along the way, but he hadn’t yet written anything of consequence.